STATEMENT ON MODERN SLAVERY & HUMAN TRAFFICKING FOR FINANCIAL YEAR 2021/22

 Lionsgate UK’s Business

 Lionsgate UK, together with its subsidiaries and affiliates, is the diversified UK based filmed entertainment arm of Lions Gate Entertainment Corporation (NYSE:LGF) (“Lionsgate Corp”), a premier next generation global content leader with a varied presence in motion picture production and distribution, television programming and syndication, home entertainment, international distribution and sales, branded channel platforms, location-based entertainment, interactive ventures and games.
-Redbus Film Distribution Limited was acquired by Lionsgate Corp in October 2005 and Lionsgate UK, together with its subsidiaries and affiliates, has since established a reputation in the United Kingdom (“UK”) as a leading producer, distributor and acquirer of commercially successful and critically acclaimed films.
-Lionsgate UK also has a recognised television business through its own UK television production division, its partnerships with UK production companies and its collaborations with UK television broadcasters such as Channel 4 and BBC.
+Redbus Film Distribution Limited was acquired by Lionsgate Corp in October 2005 and Lionsgate UK, together with its subsidiaries and affiliates, has since established a reputation in the United Kingdom (“UK”) as a leading producer, distributor and acquirer of commercially successful and critically acclaimed content.
+Lionsgate UK also has a recognised television business through its own UK television production division, its partnerships with UK production companies (Kindle Entertainment/ The A List) and its collaborations with UK television broadcasters such as Channel 4 and BBC (The Pact; The Goes Wrong Show).

 Goods, Services and Supply Chains